janetjoywilson/janetjoywilson.github.io/_posts/2018-11-24-christmas.md

 ## Listen.
 There's something you need to hear.

-If you read Peter Wohlleben's [The Hidden Life of Trees](https://www.chapters.indigo.ca/en-ca/books/the-hidden-life-of-trees/9781771642484-item.html?ikwid=the+hidden+life+of+trees&ikwsec=Home&ikwidx=0) or love anything [Diana Beresford-Kroeger](http://calloftheforest.ca/) has written, please embrace this eco epic of the year because unlike the Lorax, who spoke for the trees, Richard Powers prefers to let them to do their own talking.
+If you read Peter Wohlleben's [The Hidden Life of Trees](https://www.chapters.indigo.ca/en-ca/books/the-hidden-life-of-trees/9781771642484-item.html?ikwid=the+hidden+life+of+trees&ikwsec=Home&ikwidx=0) or love anything [Diana Beresford-Kroeger](http://calloftheforest.ca/) has written, please embrace this eco epic of the year because unlike the Lorax, who spoke for the trees, Richard Powers prefers to let them do their own talking.

 ## Becoming

-I am listening to [Michelle Obama](https://becomingmichelleobama.com/) and I have never enjoyed an audiobook as much as this one!
+<i class="fa fa-microphone" aria-hidden="true"></i> I am listening to [Michelle Obama](https://becomingmichelleobama.com/) and I have never enjoyed an audiobook as much as this one!
 She is a warm and articulate narrator.
 Her story is engaging, funny, charming, enlightening, inspiring and honest.
 This audiobook is perfect for everyone!!

 ![becoming-michelle-obama]({{ site.url }}/images/blog/becoming-michelle-obama.jpg)